virtual-world-framework/vwf-web/_includes/docs/components.md

 	  	...
 	  }

-Inside a script **this** always refers to the component that owns the script.
-Other components can be accessed by navigating up or down the component hierarchy using **this.parent** and **this.children.childName**.
-VWF also defines an **intialize** function that is automatically executed when a component is intialized.
+Inside a script <code>this</code> always refers to the component that owns the script.
+Other components can be accessed by navigating up or down the component hierarchy using <code>this.parent</code> and <code>this.children.childName</code>.
+VWF also defines an **intialize</code> function that is automatically executed when a component is intialized.
 In order to use this function, define it like any other function.

 	scripts:
 	- |